-Other people, like Whalen, are more than sensitive to caffeine.
+Other people, are more than just sensitive to caffeine.
 They are considered allergic, although the line is fine between the two responses.
 The allergic person may experience sneezing, an itchy mouth, hoarseness, difficulty breathing, hives, swollen throat/tongue/lips/face, difficulty swallowing, eczema, fainting, heart palpitations, pain in the chest or hyperventilation.

 From Jitters to Psychosis